 Before jumping to the logical conclusion that this is a Broadway-style live musical in the vein of NBC’s The Sound of Music or Fox’s Grease, it’s actually not.
 What exactly it is, though, remains somewhat of a mystery thanks to vague phrasing.
 Premiering October 3 on ABC, the two-hour special will air “live musical performances combined with cutting-edge technology to create a spectacular merging of Disney’s classic animated film with live television,” according to Oh My Disney.
 Celebrity performers will sing the film’s iconic songs.
 Specific talent has yet to be announced.

-Essentially, this sounds like the entire film will be screened, and during the songs, the live segments will be interjected (with some sort of hybrid technology involving animation), then to be followed by returning to the animated film.
+Essentially, this sounds like the entire film will be screened and, during the songs, the live segments will be interjected (with some sort of hybrid technology involving animation), to then be followed with a return to the animated film.

 The Wonderful World of Disney is an ABC tradition dating back to 1954 hosted by Walt Disney himself.
 Back then, the program was known as Disneyland in preparation for the park’s grand opening.
 The series soon became a mainstay for Sunday evenings in American homes.
 It has long ceased from weekly broadcasts.
 When it occasionally returns, it usually involves screenings of classic Disney films accompanied by backstage peeks from Disney stars and luminaries.

-The Wonderful World of Disney most recently aired on Thanksgiving 2016 for its Magical Holiday Celebration hosted by Derek and Julianne Hough.
+The Wonderful World of Disney most recently aired on Thanksgiving 2016 for its Magical Holiday Celebration hosted by .
 Prior to that, it aired in February 2016 during a special titled Disneyland 60 (also hosted by Derek Hough and which blessed us with an incredible opener from Pentatonix) and in December 2015 for a screening of Mary Poppins hosted by Dick Van Dyke.
 (That same weekend, ABC aired two other Disney primetime specials.
 Back then, we asked the question, “What does all this mean for the future of Disney on television?”
-Perhaps The Little Mermaid Live! is the product of what audiences liked best about each of those broadcasts.)
+Perhaps The Little Mermaid Live! is the product of what audiences liked best about each of these broadcasts.)